makrai/notes/hu2003-multiling-multitask-benchmark.md

   * 40 typologically diverse languages spanning 12 families
     * typologically diverse = wide set of linguistic phenomena such as compounding, inflection, derivation, etc. which occur in many languages
-  * 9 tasks that require reasoning about different levels of syntax or sem
+  * 9 tasks that require reasoning about different levels of syntax or semantics
   * pseudo test sets as diagnostics that cover all 40 languages by automatically translating the English test set of the NLI and QA dataset
   * focuses on the zero-shot cross-lingual transfer scenario, where